oswee/oswee/README.md

 ## Project status

 Until this message is removed, the status is WIP.

+UPDATE: 2022 APR:
+Mostly busy with my house rennovation so its less time to code.
+Majority of Ansible roles are migrated and requires refactor and cleanup.
+Plan to write automation for Dev/semi-Prod environments.
+Meanwhile also playing with Golang Hexagonal Architecture.

 UPDATE 2022 FEB:
 Still moving Ansible Collections and Terraform code into this repository.